Ghoul School is back in session for Fright Fest

-AGAWAM, Mass. — The tradition of Fright Fest at Six Flags is now in full swing and, behind the scenes, there is a (dark) art to teaching all the monsters that roam the park each Halloween season.
+AGAWAM, Mass. — The tradition of Fright Fest at Six Flags New England is now in full swing and, behind the scenes, there is a "dark" art to teaching all the monsters that roam the park each Halloween season.

-“Ghoul School” is a day-long class that helps the actors – aka “Scare-Actors” -- learn the tricks of inciting fear.
+“Ghoul School” is a day-long class that helps the actors – also known as “Scare-Actors” -- learn the tricks of inciting fear.

 "Ghoul school is a thing.
 These are 100% tricks of the trade and that’s why we have Ghoul School so that we teach those tricks to “Scare-Actors” coming in," said Ray Sciarretta, the marketing manager at Six Flags New England.